 Health benefits – Including reducing crystalline silica content of the overall matrix since EG contains no crystalline silica.
 Using EG can help concrete product manufacturers conform to the new OSHA regulations regarding airborne crystalline silica.

-Expanded glass is 100% recycled content, a sustainable aggregate.
+Another benefit of turning waste glass into expanded glass is that expanded glass is 100% recycled content, a sustainable aggregate.
 Expanded glass helps products and projects earn LEED points.

 It is also widely available throughout the United States and comes in various package sizes.
 Additionally, it is available in bulk for silo storage.